-Energy Benchmarking for Public Buildings
+Energy Benchmarking Results for Public and Large Commercial Buildings

-Key findings from the 2012 report include:
+Key findings include:

 - Of the 146 largest properties in Minneapolis, 27 are high-performers, 51 are considered above-average, and 68 are below-average performers.
 The below-average performing buildings could save 43 percent on energy costs if their performance improved to the current average.